|San José State University|

 [T]his (asymptotic freedom) explains an experimental fact which had been observed in a famous experiment on deep inelastic electron-proton scattering done by an MIT-SLAC collaboration in 1968.
 This was that at very high momentum transfer, in other words, at very short distances, the strong interactions seem to turn off […].

-Particle physics was then left with a container bag of a mysterious nature and a force whose distance dependence is like no other known force.
+Weinberg's interpretation of the experimental results is not the only one plausible.
+But it was the one generally accepted by the physics community.
+But that left particle physics with a container bag of a mysterious nature and a force whose distance dependence is like no other known force.
 This force which supposedly increases with separation must after some distance decrease with distance because otherwise the effect of one quark would be enough to move stars and perhaps entire galaxies.
-Perhaps the proponents of such a force between quarks think that there is an exclusivity involved similar to the spin pairing of nucleons.
-But that cannot be because the force between nucleons is supposed to be the result of the forces between the quarks of one nucleon and the quarks of the other nucleon.
-The interaction force between nucleons declines with separation distance.
-There are thus major perplexities concerning the conjectured theory of quark confinement.
+It would have to be consistent with a potential energy function something like one of the following.

 The conventional theory of quarks also involves their asymptotic freedom.
 But that asymptotic freedom leaves no mechanism for determining the arrangement and separation distances of the three quarks in each nucleon.

 The conventional model has quarks as charged point particles.
-There is no getting around the fact that there is not enough energy in the Universe to create even one charged point particle.
-It would have infinite energy.
+There is no getting around the fact that there is not enough energy in the entire Universe, even if all of its masses were converted to energy, to create even one charged point particle.
+It would have to have infinite energy.

-The purpose of the material presented here is show that another model, which is not dependent on mysterious components, explains everything that the Bag Model does.
+The purpose of the material presented here is show that another model, which is not dependent on mysterious components, explains everything that the Bag Model does, including asymptotic freedom.

 But first some technical information.